Marine Works

 | 52° 12.9263′ N | 001° 38.2270′ E |

-It is intended that the seaward extents of the MCZ will be marked by two special mark buoys, light characteristics Fl Y 5s which will be positioned at the following coordinates.
-Once in place, a Notice to Mariners will be issued.
+The seaward extents of the MCZ are marked by two special mark buoys, light characteristics Fl Y 5s and are positioned at the following coordinates.
+For further information, see Notice to Mariners 7 of 2026.

 | Latitude | Longitude |